Back to Blog

 Northwestern University Spiegel Research Center analyzed millions of reviews and found that purchase likelihood peaks at ratings between 4.2 and 4.5 stars.
 Above that, conversion actually declines.
 A perfect 5.0 rating triggers suspicion — consumers wonder if the reviews are fake, cherry-picked, or from an insufficient sample size.

-Why Consumers Distrust Perfection
+Why Do Consumers Distrust Perfection?

 🧐